SujalPday/SujalPday/README.md

 I have made 4 projects as of recent, a majority of these reports are made on topics which are major topics of the current public interest.

 You can access any of through these links: ___ ___ ___ ___ (Links to the projects)

-Know more about me:
+---

+### Tools & Tech

+- MySQL, SQLite, Python
+- Tableau and PowerBI for visualisation
+- PyCharm, Sublime Text, MS Word

+---

+### A Bit About Me

- .
-I am a cat parent.
+- 🐈 I am a cat parent
- .
-Fan of the automotive.
+- 🚗 Fan of the automotive
- .
-A little bit interested in Economics and Politics.
+- 🏛️ A little bit interested in Economics and Politics
- .
-Berserk is my favourite manga.
+- 📖 Berserk is my favourite manga.
- .
-Hobbies: Graphic Designing, Guitar, Reading.
+- 🖼️ I also do Graphic Designing as a hobby